TheHive-Project/CortexDocs/installation/install-guide.md

 If you are using TheHive, get the [latest version of the report templates](https://dl.bintray.com/thehive-project/binary/report-templates.zip) and import them into TheHive.

 ### Additional Analyzers
-The following analyzers are not supported by THeHive Project at this time:
+The following analyzers are not supported by TheHive Project at this time:

 - [Analyzers written in Go](https://github.com/Rostelecom-CERT/go-cortex-analyzers) by Rosetelecom-CERT